knaw-huc/textsurf/README.md

 paths = ["../textframe"]
 ```

+### As a container

+Run ```make docker`` to build a container using docker or podman.

 ## Usage

 Run `textsurf` to start the webservice, see `textsurf --help` for various parameters.

+### Container usage

+Run `docker run --rm -v ./test/docroot:/data -p 8080:8080 proycon/textsurf` where `./test/docroot/` is the document root path containing text files that you want to mount into the container.
+The service will be available on `127.0.0.1:8080`.
+Make sure that subuid 1000 inside the container is mapped to a user on the host that has read and write access to the files.
+You can pass `--env DEBUG=1` for more verbose output.

 ## Security

 The webservice launches in read-only mode by default (does not allow text
 upload/deletion).
-Pass `--writable` to allow writing.
-In that case, the
+Pass `--writable` to allow writing (for the container, pass environment variable `WRITABLE=1`).
-webservice is **NOT** meant to be directly opened up to the internet, as it
+In that case, the webservice is **NOT** meant to be directly opened up to the internet, as it
 does not provide any authentication mechanism and can be easily abused as a
 an arbitrary file hosting service.
 Make sure it is behind a firewall or on a private network
 segment.